staplings/staplings/README.md

 // sunny . ask prns . sys of over 50
 </p>
 <p align="left">
-mdd+asd diagnosed . suspecting a cdd and pd . iwcare we are mentally ill and prone to rash descisions
+mdd+asd diagnosed . suspecting a cdd and pd .
+iwcare we are mentally ill and prone to rash decisions
 <p align="right">
 even though we have several cosplays, we do NOT play forsaken nor do we support its devs.
 </p>